fenago/nlp-pytorch/lab_guides/Lab_1.md

 In this lab, we introduced the fundamentals of machine learning and neural networks, as well as a brief overview of transforming text for use within these models.
-In the next chapter, we will provide a brief overview of PyTorch and how it can be used to construct some of these models.
+In the next lab, we will provide a brief overview of PyTorch and how it can be used to construct some of these models.